Classification and characterization of nonequilibrium Higgs modes in unconventional superconductors: Methods

-Since we can not simplify the result \eqref{eq.result_lin_ana} further, we calculated the gap dynamics of the linearized equation numerically and compare it to the solution of the full equation and the simulation with a light pulse in Fig.\ \ref{fig_Lin_vs_Full}.
-All solutions show a low energy peak, however the full nonlinear equations further amplify the intensity of the low energy mode.
-The pulse solution shows a stronger broadening then the analytical calculations, but is in qualitative agreement.
+The pulse solution for a pumping angle of $\phi = 0$ is shown in Supplementary Figure~1.
+It shows a stronger broadening than the analytical calculations, but is in qualitative agreement.
 Note that we do not expect quantitative agreement, since a quantum quench is different from a laser pulse.